 • Make more than one credit card payment a month.
 Making more than two automatic bill payments or one payment per billing cycle can benefit your credit score.
 That’s because credit card companies report balances towards the end of the billing cycle.
 Making several payments can reduce your credit utilization ratio when your balance is reported.

 • Keep credit accounts open, if possible.
 Keeping a card open, even if you rarely use it, increases your credit limit and helps lower your credit utilization rate.

 • Ask for an increase in credit limit.
 If you have a record of ontime payments, your credit card company may be willing to increase the credit limit for your account.
 And the more available credit you have, the better your ratio.
 Call customer service to make the request.

 Canceling a credit card can negatively impact your credit score, so make sure to consider all your options carefully.
 You can keep the credit account open, which can help with your credit history, and rarely use the card.
 Or you can downgrade to a card with a lower interest rate and no annual fee.
 In the end, the decision is yours, but it’s good to know you have choices.

-You can track your credit score with the SoFi Insights money tracker app.
-It helps you stay up to date with any changes that affect your score, allows you to connect all your bank accounts, and lets you monitor your spending and savings all in one place.
+You can track your credit score with SoFi’s money tracker app.
+It helps you stay up to date with any changes that affect your score, allows you to connect all your bank accounts, and lets you monitor your spending habits and savings all in one place.

 How do I close a credit card without affecting my credit score?